 6. has unlawfully possessed, sold, or possessed with intent to distribute a class A, B or C controlled substance, as defined in M.G.L. c.
 94C, § 31, on or adjacent to the LHA's property;

-7. has engaged in other criminal conduct which has seriously threatened or endangered the health or safety of any member of a tenant household, an LHA employee, or any person lawfully on the LHA's property; or
+7. has engaged in other criminal conduct which has seriously threatened or endangered the health or safety of any member of a Tenant Household, an LHA employee, or any person lawfully on the LHA's property; or

 6.06: continued